 It must be noted that the amount of activism that was carried out by the women's peace coalition had great impact.
 These women were not part of any official delegation, but they worked tirelessly behind the scenes to provide information and data to the negotiating team.
 They provided evidence of the sexual violence meted out to the women by both the rebels and government soldiers.
 They brought to the attention of the government delegation the need for medical interventions for women who had suffered multiple gang rapes and had virginal fistula and other medical challenges.
 They made sure the agreement was cognizant of the women's need to ensure issues of 1325 and 1820 were integrated in the peace protocol.
-They had carried out research and kept working on it.

-Indicator 3 - Women's participation in the justice and security sector
+Indicator 3: Women's participation in the justice and security sector